microsoft/PubSec-Info-Assistant/docs/secure_deployment/secure_deployment.md

    export ENABLE_SHAREPOINT_CONNECTOR=false
    ```

    *Note: "Secure mode" is blocked when using an existing Azure OpenAI service.
-We have blocked this scenario to prevent updating a shared instance of Azure OpenAI that may be in use by other workloads*
+We have blocked this scenario to prevent updating a shared instance of Azure OpenAI that may be in use by other workloads.*

 5. Review the network and subnet CIDRs for  your deployment.
 See the section [Network and subnet CIDR configuration](#network-and-subnet-cidr-configuration) for more details.
-6. Decide your approach for DDOS protection for your Info Assistant virtual network.
-If you simply don't want to use a DDOS protection plan simply leave the `ENABLE_DDOS_PROTECTION_PLAN` flag set to false.
-If you plan to use a DDOS protection plan, you need to enable it by setting the `ENABLE_DDOS_PROTECTION_PLAN` flag set to true and then you can select a specific DDOS protection plan in one of two ways:
+6. Decide your approach for DDoS protection for your Information Assistant virtual network.
+If you simply don't want to use a DDoS protection plan simply leave the `ENABLE_DDOS_PROTECTION_PLAN` flag set to false.
+If you plan to use a DDoS protection plan, you need to enable it by setting the `ENABLE_DDOS_PROTECTION_PLAN` flag set to true and then you can select a specific DDoS protection plan in one of two ways:
-   * **RECOMMENDED:** You can manually provide the DDOS plan ID in your `local.env` file using the following parameter.
-Be sure to update the subscription id, resource group name, and DDOS plan name values.
+   * **RECOMMENDED:** You can manually provide the DDoS plan ID in your `local.env` file using the following parameter.
+Be sure to update the subscription id, resource group name, and DDoS plan name values.

        ```bash
        export ENABLE_DDOS_PROTECTION_PLAN=true
        export DDOS_PLAN_ID="/subscriptions/{subscription id}/resourceGroups/{resource group name}/providers/Microsoft.Network/ddosProtectionPlans/{ddos plan name}"`
        ```

-   * You can let the deployment choose a DDOS protection plan at deployment time.
-If you do not provide the parameter above, the deployment scripts will prompt you with a choice to use the first found existing DDOS plan in your subscription or Info Assistant will create one automatically.
+   * You can let the deployment choose a DDoS protection plan at deployment time.
+If you do not provide the parameter above, the deployment scripts will prompt you with a choice to use the first found existing DDoS plan in your subscription or Information Assistant will create one automatically.
-   ***IMPORTANT: The script can only detect DDOS protection plans in the same Azure subscription you are logged into***
+   ***IMPORTANT: The script can only detect DDoS protection plans in the same Azure subscription you are logged into.***

       The prompt will appear like the following when running `make deploy`: